FocaNTG/Laba-stealer/README.md

-# - Laba Stealer -
+# - Heker de Romania -
 Steals stuff like network configuration, ip, hardware info and other stuff then sends it to a Discord webhook.